Meanwhile...

 I went downstairs.
 Our only phone was in the kitchen.
 Nonnie was sitting in one of the straight-backed ghairs at the kitchen table, Enrico lying across the back of her shoulders.
 She was knitting, working on a black wool blanket for the back of Paulie and Helen's new couch.
 She was drinking her homemade limoncello, the half empty corked bottle sat next to a small goblet of it.
 I loved her limoncello.
 Zanne was lying at Nonnie's feet.
 He sat up, licked Nonnie's hand.
 His head was higher than the table, like a blackish wolf.
 He was panting a bit.
 It was a warm day.
 His perfect long white fangs showed on either side of his big pink tongue.
 But, he just looked at me, placidly, with his intelligent chestnut brown eyes.
 He was a good dog.
 Zanne seldom threatened anybody.
 He didn't need to.
 Actually, he got along with practically everybody, people and animals, with few exceptions.
 He liked Enrico and Thomasina.
 He was very protective, though.
 He seemed to instinctively know that he was born to defend the more vulnerable than him, the helpless.

 "Have a limoncello, " Nonnie said.
 I got a goblet from the cupboard.
-"Why don't you call him?,", in Italian, of course.
+"Why don't you call him?,", she said, in Italian, of course.

 I swallowed a big gulp of the delicious liquor.
 "What?
 Call who?"
 I was always annoyed when Nonnie read my mind.
 "Do not play coy," she said.
 "You know, the very handsome light haired one with the beautiful blue eyes.
 You have been interested in him for years.
 He is smart and he is strong, a clever survivor."